khgs2411/viewport_vue_typescript/README.md

 and based on this fiddle
 [jsfiddle]:(http://jsfiddle.net/gfcarv/tAwQV/)

-it has been extracted - and made into a full blown typescript class
+it has been extracted - and made into a full blown typescript classes examples